AdobeDocs/experience-platform.en/help/query-service/derived-attributes.md

 ## Next steps

-The example provided above highlights steps to make decile attributes available in Real-Time Customer Profile.
-This allows for Segmentation Service, either via a user interface or RESTful API, to be able generate audiences based on these decile buckets.
+The example provided above highlights steps to make decile attributes available in Real-time Customer Profile.
+This allows for Segmentation Service, either via a user interface or RESTful API, to be able to generate audiences based on these decile buckets.
 See the [Segmentation Service overview](../segmentation/home.md) for information on how to create, evaluate, and access segments.